Where To Post Apartments for Rent or Sale For Free In New York

 Oodle

-In a lot of ways, Oodle is like a newer version of Craigslist.
-There’s a fair amount of views on the site and posting stuff doesn’t cost a dime.
+In many ways, Oodle is like a newer version of Craigslist.
+The site has a fair amount of views, and posting stuff doesn’t cost a dime.
 It’s also super easy.

-Much like Craigslist, users can search for what they want fairly quickly.
-It also happens to look a bit dated, though not as much as others.
-It’s also connected to Redfin, so you will get some good exposure.
+Much like Craigslist, users can search for what they want pretty quickly.
+It also looks a bit dated, though not as much as others.
+It’s also connected to Redfin, so you will get good exposure.

 Yes.